-Prior to WWII, Wrocław - or ‘Breslau’ as it was then known - was something of a model Nazi city with a staggering 200,000 of its citizens voting for Hitler’s NSDAP party in the 1933 elections.
+PreludePrior to WWII, Breslau was something of a model Nazi city with a staggering 200,000 of its citizens voting for Hitler’s NSDAP party in the 1933 elections.
 From that moment on the Nazis cemented their grip on the city launching a campaign of terror, and eventually murder, against Jews and numerous other enemies of the state.
-Synagogues were burnt to the ground on Kristallnacht - November 9, 1938 - and the guillotine at Kleczkowska prison saw plenty of action, with the decapitated bodies of political prisoners donated to Breslau/Wrocław’s medical schools.
-Yet in spite of this sinister background and strict rationing the citizens of wartime Breslau fared better than their compatriots elsewhere in the Reich.
-Out of range from Allied air raids local denizens were spared the aerial nightmare of British carpet bombings, and the city came to be considered something of a safe haven, its population swelling to over a million people towards the end of the conflict.
+Synagogues were burnt to the ground on Kristallnacht - November 9th, 1938 - and the guillotine at Kleczkowska prison saw plenty of action, with the decapitated bodies of political prisoners donated to Breslau’s medical schools.
+Yet in spite of this sinister backdrop and strict rationing, the citizens of wartime Breslau largely fared better than their compatriots elsewhere in the Reich.
+Out of range from Allied air raids, local denizens were spared the nightmare of British carpet bombings, and the city came to be considered something of a safe haven, its population swelling to over a million people as the conflict raged elsewhere.

 In reality, however, the troops were a chaotic rabble consisting of Hitler Youth, WWI veterans, police officers and retreating regiments.
-This mixed bag of men and boys were ludicrously ill-equipped to face the full force of the looming Soviet fury.
-As countdown to the impending siege began the governor of the region, Gauleiter Karl Hanke, noted he only had two tanks at his disposal, and weaponry that was either outdated or captured from previous campaigns in Poland, Russia and Yugoslavia.
+This mixed bag of men and boys were ludicrously ill-equipped to face the full force of the looming Soviet onslaught.
+As countdown to the impending siege began, Hanke noted he only had two tanks at his disposal, and weaponry that was either outdated or captured from previous campaigns in Poland, Russia and Yugoslavia.
 Even so, Hanke stubbornly refused to order an evacuation of civilians until January 19, 1945.
 By this time the majority of transport links had been smashed by Soviet shelling, forcing many evacuees to leave the city on foot.
 With temperatures sinking to -15˚C, an estimated 100,000 people froze to death during this ill-fated evacuation, with other reports of children trampled to death in the chaos that ensued at the train station.
 Breslau was in a state of full-blown panic.
-Defeatism was punished by death and on January 28 the deputy mayor, Dr. Wolfgang Spielhagen, was executed in the main square for this very reason.
+Defeatism was punished by death and on January 28th the deputy mayor, Dr. Wolfgang Spielhagen, was executed in the main square for this very reason.
 Execution squads roamed the city, murdering pessimists, looters and anyone found shirking their duty to the Fatherland.
-Finally, following a rapid advance, the advancing Soviets encircled the city on February 15, 1945.
+Finally, following a rapid advance, the Soviets encircled the city on February 15th, 1945.
 Breslau’s fate was sealed.

 SiegeOn February 16th, 1945, months of waiting finally came to an end.
 The Red Army launched a ferocious attack on the city, throwing hundreds of tanks into the fray.
-But hopes for a quick victory proved optimistic, and the battle soon turned into a brutal slaughter, with both sides sustaining heavy casualties.
+But hopes for a quick Soviet victory proved optimistic, and the battle soon turned into a brutal slaughter, with both sides sustaining heavy casualties.
 In the first three days alone the Soviets lost well over 70 tanks as the conflict descended into savage street fighting.
 Civilians and slave labour were called up to build fortifications, and vast stretches of the city were demolished so bricks could be used to strengthen defences.
 In a growing sign of desperation even the University Library found itself stripped of thousands of books, all destined for the barricades.
 In March the residential area between the Szczytnicki and Grunwaldzki bridges was levelled in order to build an improvised airstrip that would, in theory, be Breslau’s connection to the outside world.
 The enormous project was a disaster.
 With rations only issued to those working, civilians were forced to work under fierce fire and as a result over 13,000 died when the Soviets shelled the area.

 AftermathFor civilian survivors, the end of the war unleashed a new enemy.
 It’s estimated that approximately two million German women were raped by Red Army soldiers, and Breslau proved no exception as marauding packs of drunken troops sought to celebrate the victory.
-With all hospitals destroyed, and the city waterworks a pile of ruins, epidemics raged unchecked as the city descended further into a hellish chaos.
-Historical figures suggest that in total the Battle for Breslau cost the lives of 170,000 civilians: 6,000 German troops, and 7,000 Russian.
+With all hospitals destroyed, and the city waterworks a pile of ruins, epidemics raged unchecked as the city descended further into hellish chaos.
+Historical figures suggest that in total the Battle for Breslau cost the lives of 170,000 civilians, 6,000 German troops, and 7,000 Russian troops.
 70% of the city lay in total ruin (about 75% of that directly attributed to Nazi efforts to fortify the city), 10km of sewers had been dynamited and nearly 70% of electricity cut off.
 Of the 30,000 registered buildings in the city, 21,600 sustained damage, with an estimated 18 million cubic metres of smashed rubble covering the city – the removal of this war debris was to last until the 1960s.

 The end of the war also signalled an active campaign to de-Germanize the city.
 Newspapers launched competitions to eliminate all traces of Wrocław’s German heritage with monuments and street signs all falling victim to this iconoclastic fury.
-By the end of 1945 as many as 300,000 Germans were still in the city, many of whom had been temporarily relocated from Poznań, and this was a pressing concern for the Polish authorities.
-Forced transports began in July, and by January 1948 Wrocław was officially declared to be free of German habitants (there were, in fact, still 3,000 in the city, essentially kept on to do jobs Poles were unqualified for).
+By the end of 1945 as many as 300,000 Germans were still in the city, many of whom had been temporarily relocated from Poznań, creating a pressing concern for the Polish authorities.
+Forced transports began in July, and by January 1948 Wrocław was officially declared to be free of German inhabitants (there were, in fact, still 3,000 in the city, essentially kept on to do jobs Poles were unqualified for).